Head and Neck Cancer Center of Excellence

 At Boston Medical Center, we are specialists in caring for patients with head and neck cancers.
 A regional center for this treatment, our Center of Excellence includes not only medical, radiation, and surgical doctors, but also nurse navigators, social workers, speech specialists, and patient support services.
 In this way, we provide comprehensive care for every patient’s journey through diagnosis, treatment, and recovery.

 Surgery is an important aspect of treating head and neck cancers.
 While complex operations can last many hours, our team collaborates so that cancer removal and reconstructive surgery are performed together, as one operation.
-“Our goal is to carefully reconstruct the area from which the cancer was removed in order to minimize scarring and disfigurement while also maintaining the function of the patient,” explains Scharukh Jalisi, MD, FACS, director of Head and Neck Surgery.
+Surgery is an important aspect of treating head and neck cancers.
+We offer the full array of surgical options from complex open operations with micro-vascular reconstruction to minimally invasive surgery including transoral robotic surgery or TORS.
+“The goal with all of these operations is the same, to minimize scarring and disfigurement while maintaining swallowing and speech function for the patient,” explains Dr. Gregory Grillone, Strong-Vaughan Professor and Chair of the Department of Otolaryngology-Head and Neck Surgery.